Photo by Aaron Amat / Shutterstock.com

 Nearly half of rewards credit card holders didn’t research their card before signing up for it, according to the U.S. News survey.

 Further, most of these folks apparently never correct this costly misstep: More than half of survey respondents said they don’t regularly shop around to see if there’s a better card available than the one they currently have.

 In other words, it’s possible if not likely that these folks could be earning more rewards or more useful rewards — or both — with another card.
 If you don’t take a minute to comparison shop, you can’t be certain that you are using the most rewarding and otherwise best credit card for you.

 The survey found that 26 percent of rewards credit card holders carry a balance over from one month to the next at least seven times a year.

 This breaks rule No. 1 of rewards cards: Avoid them if you will be carrying a balance.
 Rewards cards tend to have higher interest rates.
 So, carrying a balance stands to cost you more in interest than you would earn in rewards.

 If you carry a credit card balance, you should be working to get out of debt as fast as possible.
 That means not using a credit card at all — or at least making sure you pay as little interest as possible.

 The latter requires shopping around to find the credit card with the lowest possible annual percentage rate, or APR, for which you can qualify.

-Most people wouldn’t buy a home without first shopping around for the best mortgage — which can cost you thousands of dollars over the life of the loan.
-It’s basically the same with credit cards: If you don’t maximize rewards or minimize interest payments, you will lose money every time you swipe.
+Most people wouldn’t buy a home without first shopping around for the best mortgage, which can cost you thousands of dollars over the life of the loan.
+It’s basically the same with credit cards: If you don’t maximize your rewards or minimize your interest payments, you will lose money every time you swipe.

 What’s your take on these findings?
-Share your thoughts below or on Facebook.
+Share your thoughts below or on our Facebook page.